Donika Emini: Miss Kosova 2013

-Donika joined the contest of Miss Kosova 2013.
+Emini joined the contest of Miss Kosova 2013.
 She won the title of Miss Kosova Earth 2013 together with Mirjeta Shala who won the title of Miss Universe Kosovo 2013.

 Miss Earth 2013

-Donika flew to the Philippines to take part in the Miss Earth 2013 pageant.
+Emini was a contestant in the Miss Earth 2013 pageant which took place in the Philippines.
 She participated in all the pre-pageant activities but she was not able to get any medals as it was the basis of winning a particular activity.
-When the pageant concluded, Donika was not called to be part of the semi-finals where the Top 16 would advance to win the crown.
+When the pageant concluded, Emini was not called to be part of the semi-finals where the Top 16 would advance to win the crown.